web analytics

 Criminalization of clients

-A few months ago, Melissa Farley published a story in Newsweek with a lot of dire comments about men who buy sex as the cause of prostitution and violence towards sex workers.
+A few months ago, Newsweek published a story with Melissa Farley’s dire comments about men who buy sex as the cause of prostitution and violence towards sex workers.
 The research paper behind that story is more scientific and less irresponsible than her previous work, thank goodness.
 I don’t believe there is some absolute real scientific vision we can bring to social research, but there are better and worse attempts, and this one is better.
 For one thing, it used the usually omitted mechanism of the control group, here comparing men who buy sex (her pathologised group) with men who don’t buy sex (belonging to the same demographic).

 Farley does not like the oft-heard notion that such large numbers of men buy sex at some point in their life it becomes almost normal, since that might justify fatalistically accepting commercial sex as a timeless aspect of life impossible to eradicate.
 The research here concludes that men who buy sex are different from men who don’t, associated, for one thing, with other criminal activities.
 This leads Farley to recommend treating them more like criminals – specifically, like sex offenders.
 In Creating Monsters I warned that, the way things are going in the End Demand movement, clients could be conceptualised as a new category of sex offender, to be placed on the infamous registers that make living a conventional life nearly impossible for many.
 It turns out a few US states had already started thinking this way, and so had Farley.